‘The Legend of Billie Jean’ With Bill Simmons and Chris Ryan

 Mark Safin

 did the theme music for this, he also did the closing-in song for the golf course chase.
+Yep,

-do you know what song he did?
+do you know what song he did that's an absolutely all-time iconic 80s movie song?
+No,

-the whole basketball scene, Win in the End.
+the whole basketball scene, win in the end.

 It's like five minutes of him just singing Win in the End.

-The music in the scene where she walks out and she first gets her hair cut, I'm pretty convinced is just like where Stranger Things got the music.
+she first gets her hair cut, I'm pretty convinced is just like where Stranger Things got the music.

 Yeah, I mean,

+this could have been a hottest take.
 I think Stranger Things really studied like three, four movies.

 It's like E.T.

+Right.
 Who would get a milkshake?
+And it's awesome.

-I had the shopping cart full of junk food that Putter tries to buy in the convenience store.
+98 degree weather at one in the afternoon.
+I had the shopping cart full of junk food that Potter tries to buy in the convenience store.

 It's like all butterfingers.
+Right.

 Yeah.